Done Right Kitchen Hood & Fire Safety

 In 2021 there were over 5,000 restaurant fires that caused over $172 Million in damages.
 By following these simple tips, New York City, New Jersey and South Florida restaurants can keep their kitchens safe and compliant, and protect themselves from costly fines.

-Proper restaurant hood cleaning isn’t just about aesthetics – it’s crucial for preventing fire hazards and ensuring optimal airflow.
+Proper restaurant hood cleaning by kitchen staff is crucial for preventing fire hazards and ensuring optimal airflow.
 Here’s how to keep yours looking and working great, even between professional cleanings:

 1. Wipe down the hood with a degreaser daily.